How Saving Money On Guitar Lessons Learning with Dad Is Usually A Costly Mistake

-In hindsight: part of the reasons why I gave up on learning accordion and later drums with my dad, is probably that we spent more time arguing and dad getting impatient with me, than was advisable for my progress or my musical joy.
+In hindsight: part of the reasons why I gave up on learning the accordion and later drums with my dad, is probably that we spent more time arguing and dad getting impatient with me than was advisable for my progress or my musical joy.

 There are many reasons for that.

 - The emotional connection between family members obscures the learning experience and slows down musical growth.
 (More miscommunications, lesser focus, …)

 - Higher inclination to take criticism as personal.
 (Which leads to energy-draining and time-wasting discussions)

 - People are usually by nature much less patient with family members than with strangers

 - A family member is usually not adept or trained in the art of teaching.

 - One subconsciously is more committed to learning when having lessons with a professional instructor than with a family member.

 - They are more prone to teaching you bad habits.
 (When you start taking “real” lessons: would you rather work with your teacher on new exciting things, or spend tons of time having to fix bad habits in your playing?)